Electronic Drums

 Now that being said, it is rather difficult to replicate everything you can do on an acoustic drum kit, so I’m still happy with what you get with the Alesis Surge Mesh.

-In order to use VST plugins with a computer and your electronic drum kit, you’ll need music production software, like Pro Tools or Ableton.
+In order to use VST plugins with a computer and your electronic drum kit, you may need music production software, like Cubase or Ableton Live.
+In some cases, VST drum plugins, like BFD Player, can run in standalone mode, so you’ll only need the drum software.

 If you decide to get a DAW, you’ll also be able to record your performances and be on your way to producing your own music, drum covers, whatever you can think of!